Our Story

 Michelle also has extensive experience in political campaign management and candidate consulting, working on Presidential, Congressional, Judicial, Mayoral, and Issue-Based campaigns.
 She is a graduate of the Congressional Black Caucus Political Education & Leadership Institute in Washington DC as well as the Presidents’ Council Foundation’s Emerging Entrepreneurs Program.

 Michelle is passionate about racial justice and actively supports causes and organizations that work to eliminate racism.
-She is a cheerleader of women entrepreneurs, a loyal friend, world traveler, a foodie-amateur chef who has received several culinary awards, and a lover of great conversations with loved ones over Bourbon!
+She is a cheerleader of women entrepreneurs, a loyal friend, world traveler, a foodie-amateur chef who has received several culinary awards, and a lover of live music and great conversations with loved ones over Bourbon!